Thursday, June 8, 2017

 “We got him!
 Cover me, Jochi!
 Ete é un penco pájaro!”

-¨Aquí toy, Mimillo!¨ said Jochi.
+¨Aquí 'toy, Mimillo!¨ replied Jochi.

 Read more about galipotes and their different types, like Lugarús or Zánganos, here: